Stephen Joseph Rossetti

-Stephen Joseph Rossetti (born June 15, 1951) is an American Catholic priest, author, educator, licensed psychologist and expert on psychological and spiritual wellness issues for Catholic priests.
+Stephen Joseph Rossetti (born June 15, 1951) is an American Catholic priest and exorcist, author, educator, licensed psychologist and expert on psychological and spiritual wellness issues for Catholic priests.
 He has appeared on such television shows as Meet the Press and Larry King Live.
 He served as president and CEO of Saint Luke Institute in Silver Spring, Maryland from 1996 to 2009 and as president from 2013 to 2014.
 In October, 2009 Rossetti stepped down from this position and in January 2010, joined the faculty of The Catholic University of America to teach in the School of Theology and Religious Studies.
 Since 2009, he has also served as the chaplain of the Washington Nationals.

 Education

 Rossetti graduated from United States Air Force Academy in Colorado Springs, Colorado in 1973 and was commissioned as a second lieutenant in the USAF.
 He received an M.A. degree in political science from the University of Pittsburgh and served in Air Force intelligence.
 In 1980, he entered the seminary, Theological College, at The Catholic University of America in Washington, D.C., where he earned a Doctor of Ministry degree.
 In 1994, he received a Ph.D. in counseling psychology from Boston College.
 Rossetti was a Carthusian monk and novice for a brief period of time before entering the diocesan seminary.